Roawaal/IRP/README.md

 Distribution of farming types in the UK (environment......)
 ## Regulations
-Pros

-Cons
+Pros/Cons for a certain group

 ## Public Opinion
-Need to scrapy the data of Google,facebook,youtube...
+Better not to scrapy the data of Google,facebook,youtube...

+Use Google trends/conducted survey instead

 ## Contact Me